denishpatel/Resume/resume.md

 ## Professional Skills Summary

 ### Management Skills:
-• Full database design, creation, configuration, and tuning for Oracle, Postgres, and MySQL , NoSQL Databases
+ * Full database design, creation, configuration, and tuning for Oracle, Postgres, and MySQL, NoSQL Databases
-• Ability to do RCA for production incidences
+ * Ability to do RCA for production incidences
 • Ability to do resource planning, coordinating internal and client staff
 • Ability to translate business requirements into technical objectives
 • Familiarity with current NoSQL based solutions and consequences to the businesses